The most surreal moments in Art Basel history, from taped bananas to wealth-ranking ATMs

 - (opens in new tab)

-Beyond a marketplace for the well-heeled, a magnet for celebrities, a hotbed for lavish parties and fertile ground for people watching, Art Basel has become a cultural incubator for some of the most radical and iconic events in the history of contemporary art.
+Art Basel was founded in 1970 to lure a new wave of collectors and enthusiasts in the postwar consumer society, rich in time, money and new means of global communication.
+The art mega fair has spent the last 50 years redefining what an art event can be.
+Beyond a marketplace for the deep-pocketed, a magnet for celebrities, a hotbed for lavish parties and fertile ground for people-watching, Art Basel has become a cultural incubator for some of the most radical moments in the history of contemporary art.

 Maurizio Cattelan’s duct tape-meets-banana drama

 In 2019, it had been a while since the art world had given its community an electric shock.
 Just as the dust was settling (in retrospect, the calm before an earth-rattling storm), Maurizio Cattelan took the lull as an opportunity to strike.
 Created in an edition of three, his Comedian consisted of a fresh – if lightly bruised – solitary banana taped to Perrotin gallery’s booth wall with a piece of metallic duct tape.
 It was a minimal composition – which later inspired a series of T-shirts – using a classic comedy device to comment on global trade.
 Or maybe not; as Cattelan put it, ‘The banana is supposed to be a banana’.

 In another dramatic plot twist, Georgian performance artist David Datuna ate the piece, calling his post-sale intervention Hungry Artist.
 This was not the first time Cattelan had harnessed this lucrative combination of tape, walls and organic matter.
 Twenty years previously, the artist adhered his gallerist, Massimo de Carlo, to his gallery wall in Milan in a web of electrical tape.
 De Carlo, like the banana, found himself at the complete mercy of the artist in a piece that gave new meaning to the notion of ‘bonding’.